Thursday, April 23, 2009

 With the recent closure of Gayelle TV’s News Department one wonders if there is any more fallout to come with respect to local media.
 This conjecture is by no means to cast any mal yeux (pronounced locally as: mal-jo) i.e. bad or evil eye, upon the local media fraternity but is simply made within the context of the current global economic downturn, which, of course, is having an impact on the local economy.
 Across the globe, the economic squeeze is being felt in varying sectors and the media industry has not escaped the constricting economic embrace.

-Although, at least in the U.S., there has been some recent lightening of the dour recessionary rhetoric from the U.S. President himself, when we was widely quoted in the media on Tuesday April 14, as seeing “glimmers of hope” for the U.S. economy.
+Although, at least in the U.S., there has been some recent lightening of the dour recessionary rhetoric from the U.S. President himself, when he was widely quoted in the media on Tuesday April 14, as seeing “glimmers of hope” for the U.S. economy.
 Mr. Obama’s statements were later on the same day followed by similar sentiments from the U.S. Fed Chairman, Ben Bernanke, who was reported as stating that “recently we have seen tentative signs that the sharp economic decline in economic activity may be slowing.”

 But the U.S. media, particularly newspapers, have not been faring well: a negative consequential continuation of the growth of online media and cable, and which is now seeing a further dampening of the outlook for the industry with the current economic climate.
 In the U.S. from the State of the Media 2009 Web page, produced annually by the renowned Pew Research Center, the report starts with a succinct and telling statement, “Some of the numbers are chilling.”
-It goes on further to sate in the introduction that: “This is the sixth edition of our annual report on the State of the News Media in the United States.
+It goes on further to state in the introduction that: “This is the sixth edition of our annual report on the State of the News Media in the United States.
 It is also the bleakest.”

 It reports a 23% fall in newspaper ad revenues in the last two years, along with the bankruptcy and loss in stock value of newspaper companies.
 With respect to the Internet the report states: